Playtime: Reception

-On its original French release, Playtime was acclaimed by most critics.
-It was commercially unsuccessful, failing to earn back a significant portion of its production costs.
-The film was entered into the 6th Moscow International Film Festival where it won a Silver Prize.
+Tati's financial problems did not improve after Playtime's first showings.
+On its original French release, Playtime was commercially unsuccessful, failing to earn back a significant portion of its production costs.
+The film was entered into the 6th Moscow International Film Festival, where it won a Silver Prize.

-Results were the same upon the film's eventual release in the U.S. in 1973 (even though it had finally been converted to a 35 mm format at the insistence of U.S. distributors and edited down to 103 minutes).
-Though Vincent Canby of The New York Times called Playtime "Tati's most brilliant film", it was no more a commercial success in the U.S. than in France.
+Results were the same upon the film's eventual release in the United States in 1973 (even though it had finally been converted to a 35 mm format at the insistence of US distributors and edited down to 103 minutes).
+Though Vincent Canby of The New York Times called Playtime "Tati's most brilliant film", it was no more a commercial success in the United States than in France.
 Debts incurred as a result of the film's cost overruns eventually forced Tati to file for bankruptcy.

+Complaints that the film was too long resulted in Tati cutting down individual copies of the film from the original runtime of 140 minutes to under 120 minutes for general release.
+Tati assured the film community that the original 70 mm negative remained in his possession, but after various re-releases in the decades to come, the longest cut yet released runs 124 minutes.
+At the time, Tati's artistic integrity toward the project was both inspiring and debilitating.
+He intended Playtime to be something new, a "spectacle cinématographique" featuring an exclusive first-run showing with reservable seats, something more along the lines of live theater.

+He refused to provide some cinemas unequipped with 70 mm projectors an altered 35 mm version, and audiences further confounded by the decreased presence of the beloved M. Hulot added to the lukewarm responses.

+Moreover, Tati had become worn down not only by the production itself, but by the negative press surrounding its ostentatiousness.
+That he refused interviews or to allow journalists on his set worsened matters.
+Negative press both before and after its release soured audience reactions, and Tati's financial troubles led to bankruptcy when he failed to secure full US distribution for the film, compounded by the impact of May 68 in France.

-Playtime is regarded as a great achievement by many critics.
-The film holds a 98% approval rating on Rotten Tomatoes, based on 46 reviews, with an average rating of 8.9/10.
-The website's critical consensus reads, "A remarkable achievement, Playtime packs every scene with sight gags and characters that both celebrates and satirizes the urbanization of modern life."
+Retrospectively, Playtime has come to be regarded as a great achievement by many critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 98% based on 54 reviews, with an average rating of 8.9/10.
+The website's critics consensus reads, "A remarkable achievement, Playtime packs every scene with sight gags and characters that both celebrates and satirizes the urbanization of modern life."
+In 2012, Playtime was ranked as the 43rd-greatest film of all time in a Sight and Sound poll of film critics; in the 2022 edition of the poll, it rose to number 23 and was ranked at number 41 in a parallel poll of film directors.